 A panoramic dental x-ray captures a single image that shows your teeth, jaw bones and surrounding facial structures.
-Dentists and oral surgeons use these OPG x-rays to diagnose dental problems and plan treatments, especially for orthodontics, dental implants and other restorative work.
+Dentists and oral surgeons use these OPG x-rays to diagnose dental problems and plan treatments, especially for orthodontics, dental implants and other restorative dentistry.

 If you intend to get dental treatment abroad, your clinic will probably request a panoramic teeth x-ray to help them provide an accurate quotation.